awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-statements.md

 ## RAISE<a name="r_PLpgSQL-messages-errors"></a>

-Use the RAISE statement to report messages and raise errors\.
+Use the `RAISE level` statement to report messages and raise errors\.

 ```
 RAISE level 'format' [, variable [, ...]];